Davidcode2/blog/posts/250418-0943-learning_about_writing.md

 thoughts at speed by Richard E. Nisbett, in his book ["Book: Mindware by Richard Nisbett"](../mindware_nisbett).
 He says that for any work to start happening on writing one must have something written down, even if it is the most ridiculous rough draft.
-The subconcsious needs to get primed or triggered to be able to tackle the task of forming a coherent structure out of the dicsonnected thoughts that initially flow to the page.
+The subconscious needs to get primed or triggered to be able to tackle the task of forming a coherent structure out of the disconnected thoughts that initially flow to the page.

 Up to this point I've been only hammering out stuff on the keyboard.
 So everything that can be read here until mid 2025 is something of a direct